NoniTomo/NestJournal-client/README.md

 # WebJournal

-This is a client application that implements a personal account management service.
-The code of the server part of the application is located in the [NestJournal-server](https://github.com/NoniTomo/NestJournal-server/tree/main) repository.
+This is a client application that implements the personal notes management service The code of the server part of the application is located in the [NestJournal-server](https://github.com/NoniTomo/NestJournal-server/tree/main) repository.

 ## Project Setup